 So, go ahead and create a link to help people direct them to your email list.
-Jen of Women Winning Online does a great job of doing this with her menu.
-She has a link called Free Reports and a drop down menu of her landing pages.
+Sarah of The Frugal Millionaire does a great job of doing this with her menu.
+She has a link called Freebies where you can go and check out what she has to offer.

 You pick one topic, go to her landing page and sign up to receive that report.

 6. Your Top Bar

 What the heck is your top bar?
 It’s the top top bar of your site (of course!..).
 Here’s mine: